skycloudpro/skycloud-SDK/README.md

 With the above methods it should be quite simple to implement sCloud API's into any system of your choice allowing for an unparalleled secure infrastructure.

+An official Java & Javascript SDK will also be coming in due course.

 Full Documentation can be found here https://developers.scloud.live/Developer/Documentation